Te Tiriti O Waitangi and our Shared Obligation

 -

 Te Tiriti establishes obligations for the entire health system, including how care is designed, delivered, and experienced by Māori.
-These obligations are active and enduring, and must shape every aspect of our response to CKM disease, from prevention to treatment to long-term support.
+These obligations are active and enduring, and must shape every aspect of our response to CKM conditions, from prevention to treatment to long-term support.

-Equity in CKM disease
+Equity in CKM conditions

 -